plezy/MMM-Dictons/README.md

   "mother": [
   	"Always love your mother because you will never get another.",
 	"Birth is the only time when you cry and your mother smiles."
-  ]
+  ],
+...
 }
-...
 ```

-Saying of the day is a special object named `'day'`. this object is builf of month's objects containing in turn day's object.
+Saying of the day is a special object named `'day'`. this object is built of month's objects containing in turn day's object.

+Only one object named `'day'` may occur in a file but other themes may be defined in the file.

 Objects for a day contains the list of string to be used for a day.